PTC Therapeutics

-PTC Therapeutics is a US pharmaceutical company focused on the development of orally administered small molecule drugs and gene therapy which regulate gene expression by targeting post-transcriptional control (PTC) mechanisms in orphan diseases.
+PTC Therapeutics, Inc. is a US pharmaceutical company focused on the development of orally administered small molecule drugs and gene therapy which regulate gene expression by targeting post-transcriptional control (PTC) mechanisms in orphan diseases.

 In September 2009, PTC entered into an agreement with Roche for the development of orally bioavailable small molecules for central nervous system diseases.
-In 2020, PTC announced the FDA approval of Evrysdi™ (risdiplam) for the treatment of spinal muscular atrophy (SMA) in adults and children 2 months and older, in partnership with the SMA Foundation and Roche.

 PTC acquired the Bio-e platform in 2019.
-The Bio-e platform utilizes expertise in electron-transfer chemistry to modulate key biological processes beyond the reach of current drug development approaches.
-The lead compounds from the Bio-e platform, PTC743 and PTC857, target the enzyme 15-lipoxygenase – a key enzymatic hub that regulates the inflammation and oxidative stress that underpin mitochondrial disease and CNS pathology.
-Two pivotal studies will investigate the safety and efficacy of PTC743: a Phase 2/3 trial in refractory mitochondrial epilepsy and a Phase 3 trial in Friedreich’s ataxia.

 Products

 In 2017, PTC acquired Emflaza (deflazacort) from Marathon Pharmaceuticals.
 PTC also owns Translarna, (Ataluren) marketed for nonsense mutation Duchenne muscular dystrophy.
 Together, the two products generated revenues of 174 million dollars and 260 million dollars in 2017 and 2018 respectively.

-PTC has the commercialization rights for WAYLIVRA™ (volanesorsen) in Latin America.
-WAYLIVRA™ is approved in the European Union for the treatment of familial chylomicronemia syndrome (FCS).
-TEGSEDI® (inotersen) was granted marketing approval from the Brazilian Health Regulatory Agency (ANVISA) for the treatment of stage 1 or 2 polyneuropathy in adult patients with hereditary transthyretin amyloidosis (hATTR).
-PTC has licensed the commercialization rights for TEGSEDI® (inotersen) in Latin America from Akcea Therapeutics.

-Pipeline
+PTC has the commercialization rights for WAYLIVRA (volanesorsen) in Latin America.

 In 2018, PTC acquired Agilis Biotherapeutics and a gene therapy candidate, GT-AADC, with its compelling clinical data in treating aromatic L-amino acid decarboxylase (AADC) deficiency.
 AADC deficiency is a rare CNS disorder arising from reductions in the enzyme AADC that result from mutations in the dopa decarboxylase (DDC) gene.
+As of 2024, the AAV based treatment for AADC deficiency has been approved by the FDA and commercialized in the United States as Kebilidi.
+It is the first FDA-approved gene therapy treatment for AADC deficiency.
+This same product was granted EMA approval for use in the European Union under the name Upstaza.

+Pipeline

 In 2020, PTC acquired Censa Pharmaceuticals, Inc., a biopharmaceutical company focused on the development of CNSA-001 (sepiapterin), a clinical-stage investigational therapy for orphan metabolic diseases, including phenylketonuria (PKU) and other diseases associated with defects in the tetrahydrobiopterin (BH4) biochemical pathways diagnosed at birth.

+In 2020, PTC announced the FDA approval of Evrysdi (risdiplam) for the treatment of spinal muscular atrophy (SMA) in adults and children 2 months and older.

+In 2024, Novartis has committed $1 billion upfront in a licensing deal with PTC Therapeutics for an experimental treatment for Huntington’s disease, with the potential for an additional $1.9 billion tied to achieving specific development, regulatory, and commercial milestones.
+PTC Therapeutics’ therapy, known as PTC518, is an oral medication designed to reduce the production of the mutant protein linked to the genetic mutation responsible for the disease.
+This mutant protein is believed to contribute to neuronal death, driving disease progression.
+In June, interim data from a Phase 2 trial indicated that PTC518 successfully lowered levels of the mutant protein in both blood and cerebrospinal fluid.